 1. issues surrounding asylum and the concept of sanctuary: in particular, the relationship between asylum/refugee discourse and postcolonial studies; the way asylum experience is represented and the disciplinary migrations involved; ideas of hospitality, exceptionality and (ir)regularity; the political, conceptual and geographical spaces associated with asylum; and absences within the concept itself (e.g. in terms of gender, sexuality or environmentally-driven displacement).
 He is especially interested in contrapuntal reading strategies as a way of engaging with accounts of asylum and refugee experience; and more broadly in all aspects of what Derek Gregory has called ‘the colonial present’.

 2. writing which engages with place and the environment: especially representations of climate change; the relationship between place and subjecthood; landscape and memory; 'eco-critical' readings of inhabited spaces (cities, slums, borderlands) and neo-imperial contexts; literary form and the possibilities of 'ecopoeisis'; and the convergence between postcolonial and eco-critical reading strategies.

 He also much inclines towards the work of J.M Coetzee, W.G.
-Sebald, Basil Bunting, Alice Oswald, and much postcolonial poetry.
+Sebald, Basil Bunting, Edward Thomas, Alice Oswald, and much postcolonial poetry.

 This article was published on Nov 26, 2012